-Pursuant to the Corporate Transparency Act (CTA), beginning on January 1, 2024, certain "Regulated Entities" must now file information concerning Beneficial Owners and Company Applicants with the Financial Crimes Enforcement Network ("FinCEN") so that the data can be accessed by law enforcement, the IRS, certain other agencies, and select financial services companies in a new federal government database called Beneficial Ownership Secure System (BOSS).
-While the Company does not believe Members will be required to provide additional information under the CFA, it is possible the Manager may need to request additional information from Members to allow the Company to make the necessary disclosures to comply with the CTA.
+Pursuant to the Corporate Transparency Act ("CTA"), beginning on January 1, 2024, certain "Regulated Entities" were required to file information concerning Beneficial Owners and Company Applicants with the Financial Crimes Enforcement Network ("FinCEN") so that the data can be accessed by law enforcement, the IRS, certain other agencies, and select financial services companies in a new federal government database called Beneficial Ownership Secure System (BOSS).
+The rule has gone through a number of differing interpretations, the last of which makes clear that the CTA only applies to foreign companies.
+While the Company does not believe Members will be required to provide additional information under the CTA, it is possible that the law may change in the future and that the Manager may need to request additional information from Members to allow the Company to make the necessary disclosures to comply with the CTA.